Skip to main content

 2. check the list of most popular formats for the given purpose,

-3. check which centres are willing to accept data in the format that it is in, right now.
+3. check which centres are willing to accept data in the format that it is in right now (you can filter the list according to various criteria).

-Solution (1) is the most effective as long as the centre stored its preferences in the SIS.
-If you see a red warning on the information page of that centre in the SIS, do consider asking them to improve the listing -- the repository service is for users like you, and you have the right to access the list of recommendations before you start the deposition process.
-(Making that list available to users is a requirement for B-centres and courtesy in the case of C-centres).
+Solution (1) is the most effective as long as the centre has stored its preferences in the SIS.
+If you see a red warning on the information page of that centre in the SIS, do consider asking that centre to improve the listing -- the repository service is for users like you, and you have the right to access the list of recommendations well before you engage in the deposition process.
+(Making such a list available to users is a requirement for B-centres and courtesy (and common sense) in the case of C-centres).

-Solution (2) is the next best tactics.
+Solution (2) is the next-best tactics.
 Given the variety of research interests among centres, it may happen that the format that is the most popular in general is nevertheless not fully recommended by your centre of choice, which might complicate the deposition process.
-Again, it is your right as a user to ask the centre to state its recommendations clearly.
+Again, it is your right as a user to ask the centre to state its recommendations clearly (and, preferably, via the SIS -- be assured that the centre already knows that and may need just this one tiny nudge from you to address the issue).

 For more information on the use of standards within CLARIN, see the following web pages: